 The Australian Public Library Alliance comprises representatives from the state-based public library associations, the territory libraries and Libraries Tasmania.
 APLA advises the ALIA Board on policy for its sector and has a highly active role in shaping our activities and campaigns.

 The ALIA Australian Public Library Alliance (APLA) is the peak body for public libraries in Australia.
 Our committee comprises the chair of every state-based public library association, a senior representative from the ACT, Northern Territory and Tasmanian library services, and expert members.
 We represent 94% of all the 1500 public libraries across Australia through membership subscription.

-APLA (or, as it was previously known, the ALIA Public Libraries Advisory Committee) was formed following a highly successful ALIA Public Libraries Summit in July 2009.
+APLA was formed following a highly successful ALIA Public Libraries Summit in July 2009.
 At the summit, libraries leaders called for, “Australia’s public libraries, united behind common goals and ambitions, sharing best practice, contributing to strong communities, valued by people and government, continuing to provide universal free access to information, knowledge and ideas, and confirming the importance of their role for future generations.”
-A national alliance, supported by every state and territory, and Public Libraries Australia, was the primary outcome of the summit and was ratified by the signing of a Memorandum of Collaboration in July 2010.
+A national alliance, supported by every state and territory, was the primary outcome of the summit and was ratified by the signing of a first Memorandum of Collaboration in July 2010.

 The current members of APLA are: